xmatters/xM-Labs-Terraform/README.md

 ## The set up (Terraform)

-You Terraform configuration (script) will look something like this:
+Your Terraform configuration (script) will look something like this:

 ```provider "aws" {
 	access_key = "myaccesskey"